3 recommended OTC drugs

 • Compression stockings after DVT to prevent post-thrombotic syndrome.

-AVOID high-dose aspirin, ginkgo biloba, high-dose vitamin E — cumulative antiplatelet effect with anticoagulants.
+AVOID aspirin in high doses, ginkgo biloba, vitamin E in high doses — cumulative antiplatelet effect with the anticoagulant.

 Prevention

-• Move legs during long flights, breaks every 2-3 hours.
+• Moving the legs during long flights, breaks every 2-3h.

 • Preventive compression stockings.